 If you are updating an existing site, use web analytics tools to see what browsers your customers are currently using to access your website.

-The most common screen resolution size in recent years has been:
+The most common screen resolution sizes in recent years have been:

 - 1366x768 pixels for desktops

 Higher resolutions, such as 1920x1080 pixels for desktops and 414x896 for mobiles, are gaining in popularity.
 It's important to consider these sizes carefully.
 If you design your website for higher resolutions, some low-resolution screens and older devices may not be able to display all of your content.
 Read about mobile web design best practices.